Toddlers have absolutely no fear at all!

 Hot Water Faucet

-If the temperature is high enough, your Toddler will be scalded with hot water.
-For those of us who have picked up a hot plate without realizing, we know how it feels!
+If the temperature is high enough, your toddler will be scalded with hot water.
+For those of us who have picked up a hot plate without realizing it, we know how it feels!

 You can, however, purchase a safety guard for faucets.

 Again, I know that it is important to realize that kids sometimes need to learn the hard way, but I would prefer it if they did not hurt themselves in the process!

 As soon as your little one begins to crawl, it would be best if you were arming each flight of stairs with a stair gate.
 It is common sense!

 When I was deciding how many stair gates I need, I considered all possibilities.
 What if my son went sleepwalking in the night?
 Would I be happy if he left his bedroom?
 If he did, is there a room that I prefer for him not to go to?
 Are there any rooms in the house that I do not want him to go into, even if he is awake?